najmus-sakib-hossain/dx-www/README.md

 Wait did really did the impossible - Are we really 6x faster than bun runtime in our dx-js-runtime - Now we have to verify it further - like in different tests does it still holds 6x faster than bun - if yes then we can say we have defeated bun runtime - So, do brutal test and check if we have any loopholes and properly verify that we are really 6x faster than bun runtime in all tests and scenarios - if yes then we can say we have defeated bun runtime forever - so please do that verification and testing now!!!

+bun is fastest js runtime and package manager but in their website they also say they are fastest test-runner and builder - so based on real benchmarks how much they are faster - please list all 4 of these and how much they are true with correct details!!!